The Verulamium Museum, St Albans

 The town gradually fell into decay after the departure of the Romans around AD 410, and the focus of settlement grew up around the shrine of St Alban.
 The Roman site was abandoned, and the Roman treasures were covered by the earth of centuries.
 Gradually, however, the site is being excavated, and more Roman finds are coming to light.

-What we like about the museum is not only that it had a wonderful series of mosaics and artefacts dug up from around the Roman city, but that it actually stands inside the city.
+What we like about the museum is not only that it has a wonderful series of mosaics and artefacts dug up from around the Roman city, but that it actually stands inside the city itself.
 Immediately outside the museum car park is Verulamium Park, now a wide green space where residents walk their dogs and children play.

 Yet under this pleasant park lie the remains of the bustling Roman city.
 Along the outside of the park run remains of the Roman city walls, and in a modern building on a rise above the museum are the preserved remains of a hypocaust and mosaic floor.
 The sense of Roman history is palpable everywhere you look.
 The museum does an extremely good job bringing this history to life.